akkkiii08/akkkiii08/README.md

 ### 👨‍💻 About Me

-I'm a final-year engineering student passionate about solving real-world problems using code.
+I'm a recent engineering graduate passionate about solving real-world problems using code.
 I love exploring the intersections of **Machine Learning**, **Web Development**, and **AI for Good**.
 I'm currently working on meaningful projects that blend technology with societal impact.

 ---